Skip to main content

 1. Pricing

-Apple Notes.
-Free with Apple ID per the Apple Notes documentation page (May 2026). iCloud from 5GB free to 2TB at $9.99/month.
-Apple Intelligence free on supported devices.
+Apple Notes is free with an Apple ID per the Apple Notes documentation page (May 2026). iCloud ranges from 5GB free to 2TB at $9.99/month.
+Apple Intelligence is free on supported devices.

 2. Databases

-Apple Notes.
-No databases per the Apple Notes documentation page (May 2026).
-Lists, checkboxes, tables (basic).
+Apple Notes has no databases per the Apple Notes documentation page (May 2026).
+It supports lists, checkboxes, and basic tables.

-Notion.
-Industry-leading per Notion pricing page (May 2026).
-Tables, boards, calendars, galleries, timelines with relations, formulas, rollups.
+Notion has an industry-leading database layer per Notion pricing page (May 2026).
+It supports tables, boards, calendars, galleries, and timelines with relations, formulas, and rollups.

 3. Real-Time Collaboration

-Apple Notes.
-Shared notes (added 2018) per the Apple Notes documentation page (May 2026).
+Apple Notes supports shared notes, added in 2018, per the Apple Notes documentation page (May 2026).
 Multiple-user editing works but feels limited compared to Notion.

-Notion.
-Real-time multiplayer cursors, comments, page-level permissions, team workspaces per Notion pricing page (May 2026).
+Notion supports real-time multiplayer cursors, comments, page-level permissions, and team workspaces per Notion pricing page (May 2026).
 Microsoft Work Trend Index 2024 reported that knowledge workers spend large blocks of the week in shared documents, so multiplayer collaboration is more than a checkbox feature.

 4. AI Features

-Apple Intelligence.
-On-device summarization, smart suggestions, rewrite, proofread (iOS 18 / macOS Sequoia, free on Apple Silicon) per the Apple Notes documentation page (May 2026).
+Apple Intelligence adds on-device summarization, smart suggestions, rewrite, and proofread on iOS 18 and macOS Sequoia per the Apple Notes documentation page (May 2026).
+It is free on Apple Silicon.

 5. Handwriting and iPad

-Apple Notes.
-Best-in-class on iPad with Apple Pencil per the Apple Notes documentation page (May 2026).
-Math Notes, scanned documents, sketches.
+Apple Notes is best-in-class on iPad with Apple Pencil per the Apple Notes documentation page (May 2026).
+It supports Math Notes, scanned documents, and sketches.
 Mueller & Oppenheimer 2014 reported that longhand note-takers outperform laptop typists on conceptual recall, so a Pencil-first surface earns the privilege when the work is study or thinking.

-Notion.
-Functional on iPad but text-first.
-No native handwriting.
+Notion is functional on iPad but text-first.
+It has no native handwriting.

-Verdict.
-Apple Notes wins decisively on iPad.
+Apple Notes wins on iPad.
 For non-Apple ecosystems, the Apple Notes alternatives round-up names the closest substitutes.

 6. Templates and Workspaces

-Apple Notes.
-No templates marketplace per the Apple Notes documentation page (May 2026).
+Apple Notes has no templates marketplace per the Apple Notes documentation page (May 2026).

 7. Cross-Platform

-Apple Notes.
-Apple-ecosystem only (Mac, iPhone, iPad, web at iCloud.com) per the Apple Notes documentation page (May 2026).
+Apple Notes is Apple-ecosystem only, with Mac, iPhone, iPad, and web at iCloud.com per the Apple Notes documentation page (May 2026).

 What Daily Use Looks Like